jamespeterschinner/genflow/README.md

 ## Usage

-Import the `genflow` module in your TypeScript code:
+Import the `genflow` module code:

 ```ts
 import genflow from "genflow";
 ```

-Genflow provides a set of utility functions and a wrapper class that enhances the functionality of iterables.
-Here are some examples of how to use the utility functions:
+Here are some examples of how to use genflow:

 ### Example 1: Creating an Iterable of Numbers